wallacepck/tp/docs/UserGuide.md

 * Index should not repeat in the same command.

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 2` deletes the 2nd contact from the result of the `list` command..
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `find Betsy` followed by `delete 1` deletes the 1st contact in the results of the `find` command.
-* `delete 1 2 3` delete the first 3 person in contacts, given that all index are within the size of the contact list.
+* `delete 1 2 3` deletes the first 3 contacts, given that all indexes exist within the contact list.

 ### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from AcademySource.

 Format: `clear`

-### Exiting the program : `exit`
+### Exiting AcademySource : `exit`

-Exits the program.
+Exits AcademySource.

 Format: `exit`